Query Options Reference

 hdx_query_max_partitions

-Limit the number of partitions the query may read.
-The query will be canceled if the total number of partitions required to execute the query exceeds this number.
+Limit the number of partitions the query can read.
+The query is canceled if the total number of partitions required to execute the query exceeds this number.

 Sample error: HdxStorageError Maximum number of partitions exceeded for query: 168 partitions (maximum is 10)